 Whether or not you knew the technical term for it, you have surely seen or felt an embossed pattern.
 For example, when you run your finger across a seal and find that the pattern is raised against the paper, that effect is achieved through embossing.
 It can be employed on a variety of materials for a variety of purposes.

 Embossed patterns can be tailored to anyone—whether you need a professional seal for your business or a personal one with customized artwork, embossing is easily applicable.
 Here we’re going through what exactly embossing is, how it’s done, and how it can be used.

 Embossing can be traced back roughly to the 15th century when heated stamping plates were used to create stationery for high-end purposes.
 By the 19th century, embossing services were both more affordable and accessible.
 Embossing techniques were mostly used to make coins.

-As time has gone on, the possibilities of embossing have only expanded; they are used on business cards, documents, and stationery.
+As time has gone on, the possibilities of embossing have only expanded; they are used on documents, and stationery.
 Today, there are many different approaches to achieve the embossed effect on paper, and they all have their advantages and disadvantages.

 Different Techniques Used for Embossing

 Not all embossing techniques are the same, and it is important to note the differences in order to determine which is right for you.

 This is one of the simplest techniques, using a specialized stylus to trace a stencil onto a piece of paper.
 The result is a minimalistic and professional raised image that blends in seamlessly with the material.

 This is different from the “regular” embossing process in that it works with a design that’s pre-stamped with embossing ink.
 Embossing powders are added to the image and heated, which in turn creates an embossed effect on a glossy, colorful pattern.

 This technique requires the user to apply a special paste onto paper with the help of a stencil.
 When the paste dries, the finalized product is an embossed image.